 7. D3.js

 D3.js (Data-Driven Documents) is a JavaScript library for producing dynamic, interactive data visualizations in web browsers.
-It’s not a traditional BI tool but a low-level visualization framework that offers immense flexibility and control.
+It’s a low-level visualization framework that offers immense flexibility and control.
 D3.js is popular among developers and data scientists for creating custom, web-based visualizations.

 Key Features